We are still accepting applications for Fall 2025 MS MedSLP cohort!

 This seminar will advance the student’s data collection phase and begin to target data analysis for their capstone project.
 The student will develop their written deliverable project in preparation for the final stage of the capstone.

-Advanced Seminar Elective Courses (4 credits required)
+Advanced Seminar Elective Courses (Optional credits for concentration areas)

 Code